-If you or a loved one have become sick from the toxic drinking water contamination event at camp Lejeune in North Carolina, you deserve to know what happened at Camp Lejeune.
-You also deserve help from the compassionate and experienced law firm of George Sink, PA Injury Lawyers who can represent you in the Camp Lejeune lawsuit after the suffering you have endured from the exposure to the contaminated water.
+If you or a loved one have become sick from the toxic drinking water contamination event at the US Marion Corps training facility in North Carolina, you deserve to know what happened at Camp LeJeune.
+You also deserve help from the compassionate and experienced law firm of George Sink, PA Injury Lawyers to win restitution for everything you have endured from someone else’s carelessness.

 The facility comprises close to 156,000 acres of land and water which includes 14 miles of North Carolina beachhead.